-Analysis of discrete time signals and systems.
-Three key aspects will be addressed: sampling signals, frequency response, filter design and implementations.
-Both PC based and special purpose processor DSP systems will be used.
-Case studies of DSP applications in audio, communication, and biomedical systems.
-3406 Processing Control Systems with Lab (4-3-3) Prerequisite: EET 3435.
-Laboratory fee required: \$12.
 Process representations and P&ID diagrams.
 Temperature, pressure, flow, and level control in industrial processes.
 Supervisory Control and Data Acquisition (SCADA).
 Distributed Control System (DCS) configuration and implementation 3407 Industrial Robotics with Lab (4-3-1) Prerequisite: Departmental approval.
+Laboratory fee required: \$12.
 This course addresses the problem of controlling robots that operate in dynamic, unpredictable environments.
-Students, in pairs, build their own robot, and program it to perform a variety of simple tasks.
+Students , in pairs, build their own robot, and program it to perform a variety of simple tasks.
 In addition, the course covers the major paradigms of robot programming and studies architectures for building perception and control systems for intelligent robots.
 Applications to industrial and medical systems.
 3410 Process Modeling and Simulation (4-3-3) Prerequisite: ENGR 2410 or Departmental Approval.
 Laboratory fee required: \$12.
 Process analysis based on the laws of physics and thermodynamics, material and energy balance.
 Modeling and simulation of typical industrial processes: gas processing, oil refinery and other petrochemical and chemical engineering processes.
 Steady state modeling and optimization for process design and dynamic modeling for process controllability.
 Use of computer software tool HYSYS.

-4326 Structural Dynamics and Control (3-3-0)

-Prerequisite: ET 3322.
+4310 Industrial Hygiene Instrumentation (3-3-0) Prerequisite: Junior standing and declared major.

+Toxic or irritating substances, physical, biological, ergonomic and other occupational stress factors causing employee illness or discomfort.
+Environmental pollution sources and controls.
+Description, operation and application of quantitative instruments in general use in industrial hygiene.
+Computer simulation of industrial environments.
+4326 Structural Dynamics and Control (3-3-0) Prerequisite: ET 3322.
 Dynamic behavior of structural systems including structure and foundations.
 Finite element approach to the determination of natural frequencies and modes of vibration of structural systems.
 Dynamic behavior under dynamic forces including wind, earthquake, wave and vehicle actions.
 Linear and yielding structural systems.
 Control of structures under the action of dynamic forces.
 Electronic control systems.
 4328 Senior Project in Control and Instrumentation (3-3-0) Prerequisite: EET 3435.

-This is a capstone course for students majoring in Control and Instrumentation Electronics Design.
+This is a capstone course for students majoring in Control and Instrumentation Electronics Design Option in Engineering Technology.
 Students will work on comprehensive projects related to the design and implementation of control systems with complexity comparable to current industrial practice.
 The projects require the combined application of sensors/transducers, actuators and control elements, and industrial controllers implementation.
 The project work will be evaluated by a formal written report and an oral presentation.

-4330 Systems Safety Management (3-3-0)
+4330 Systems Safety Management (3-3-0) Prerequisite: Junior standing.

-Prerequisite: ENGR 2409.

 Fire and other hazards/safety techniques to recognize, evaluate and control potential occupational hazards.
 Critical path, LAD, PERT and human factors concepts.
 Computer simulations.

-4350 Industrial Loss Prevention (3-3-1) Prerequisite: ENGR 2409.
-Laboratory fee required: \$12.
+4350 Industrial Loss Prevention (3-3-1)

+Prerequisite: Junior standing.

 Specific industrial processes, equipment, facilities and work practices for detecting and controlling potential hazards.
 Computer simulation of hazard detection.
-4360 Advanced Safety and Fire Problems (3-3-1) Prerequisite: Senior standing.
+4355 Industrial Safety (3-3-0) Prerequisite: Junior standing and declared major.